TBD54566975/ssi-service/doc/howto/wellknown.md

 }'
 ```

-If successful, you should see a response such as...
+Upon success you will see a response such as...

 ```json
 {